Available in Classic and VPC

 1322ea3e7bfd: Download complete

-When logged in with a sub account, the Sub Account policy of the sub account must have viewer (View (Full)) permissions or higher for the task to be allowed.
+When you are logged in with a sub account, the Sub Account policy assigned to that sub account must include viewer permissions (View (Full)) or higher to perform this task.

 Manage Docker container image